rawfoxDE/wsc/README.md

 Very first look into the script!
-Check what the single functions do, this script is just a tool to reduce the typing in the console ^^ Wsc will always create a wow64 wine build, building the 32bit and 64bit versions in relation.
+Check what the single functions do, this script is just a tool to reduce the typing in the console ^^

 Create a directory in what you gonna work with wsc.
 Get a bash up, join your directory and call the script with ./wsc Start with getting new sources for vanilla-wine (press '0') and wine-staging (press '9').
+note:
+Best you clone wsc from git and symlink it to /usr/local/bin so you can start your wine experiments just by cd into a empty dir.

-Building Vanilla:
+- Building Vanilla:
 Wsc is focusing a workdir for a modified wine build, but can build a vanilla-wine as well (press 'k' to copy Vanilla wine to the workdir).
 After building, you have to install it (press 'i') and it will install to /usr/local/* - the default installation location.
 If you want other install targets within your user rights, just press 'P' and enter your path.

-To build wine-staging, you want rebase the vanilla sources to the actual wine staging version.
+To build a current wine-staging, you want rebase the vanilla sources to the actual wine staging version.

 k -> a -> b -> 5 -> 6 -> i